 4. These Deep Cleaning Brushes Help You Get Down and Dirty — and That’s a Good Thing

-When you need to take a more hands-on approach, this brush set is custom-made for deep cleaning.
+This brush set is custom-made for deep cleaning when you need to take a more hands-on approach.
 It features one small brush and one larger one.
 That way, you can cover both easily accessible spots as well as hard-to-reach areas.
-The comfy grip makes in easy to hold when you’re reaching those awkward areas, and the rough bristles are sure to withstand even the most stubborn stains.
+The comfy grip makes it easy to hold when you’re reaching those awkward areas, and the rough bristles are sure to withstand even the most stubborn stains.
+Just keep these far from the bathroom, so you don’t mistake them for toothbrushes.

 5. Alternatively, You Can Also Add a Little Distilled White Vinegar to the Mix